nagwww/101-AWS-S3-Hacks/README.md

 AWS S3 Hacks

 - Hack   : Add ACL to the bucket.
-Grant Read privilages to the bucket using email address of another AWS Account
+Grant Read privilages to the bucket using email address
 - Hack   : Add ACL to the bucket.
-Grant Read privilages to the bucket using canonical user id of another AWS Account
+Grant Read privilages to the bucket using canonical user id
 - Hack   : Create a Bucket in S3
 - Hack   : Create a S3 bucket in a different region EU
 - Hack   : Create a folder in a S3 bucket